 The Act would lower health care spending by $48.4 billion in the first year alone, while saving lives, expanding care, reducing physician and nurse burnout, and ensuring the solvency of community hospitals.

-The proposed Act would reduce burdensome billing expenses, administrative waste in the insurance industry, monopolistic pricing of drugs and medical devices and in hospitals, and fraud.
-Some savings would be used to finance system improvements but after expanding coverage to the uninsured, removing barriers to access, and correcting the underpayment of Medicaid services, the Act would save $34 billion in the first year alone.
-Furthermore, by reducing the number of people without health care, these improvements would save lives.
+The proposed Act would bring down total health care costs from $125.47 billion currently to $87.11 billion.
+Savings would come from reduced burdensome billing expenses, administrative waste in the insurance industry, monopolistic pricing of drugs and medical devices and in hospitals, and fraud.
+Some savings would be used to finance system improvements - expanding coverage to the uninsured, removing barriers to access, and correcting the underpayment of Medicaid services ($11.06 billion).
+Overall the Act would lower health care spending by $48.42 billion in the first year alone.